 UN DESA’s work programme can be categorized into three areas:

 By facilitating major global conferences and summits, as mandated by UN Member States, UN DESA assists countries as they find common ground and take decisive steps forward.
-Specifically, UN DESA is tasked with supporting deliberations in two major UN charter bodies: the UN General Assembly and UN Economic and Social Council (ECOSOC), including ECOSOC’s subsidiary bodies.
+Specifically, UN DESA is tasked with supporting deliberations in two major UN charter bodies: the UN General Assembly and UN Economic and Social Council (ECOSOC), including the High-level Political Forum and ECOSOC’s subsidiary bodies.

 In addition, UN DESA organises and supports consultations with a range of stakeholders, including the private sector and civil society.
 In this regard, UN DESA’s main priorities are promoting progress toward and strengthening accountability in achieving the SDGs.
 Furthermore, UN DESA is responsible for ensuring civil society engagement with the UN through the ECOSOC bodies.